tilemill-project/tilemill/platforms/virtualbox/README.md

  * VB > Machine > New..
  * Choose OS "Linux", Version "Ubuntu" (or Ubuntu 64 if iso is 64 bit)
  * Name it "TileMill-$VER-$arch" like: "TileMill-0.5.0-32bit"
- * First run, create a new dyamically expanding virtual disk >=  150GB
+ * First run, create a new dynamically expanding virtual disk >=  150GB

 # Install Ubuntu